Manifold Random Features: Experiments

-Figure~\ref{fig:flag_velocity_prediction_results} shows that the dense spectral baseline exhibits the expected steep growth in preprocessing time, while MRF preprocessing remains comparatively stable across the tested range since training/feature budgets are fixed per discretization.
-At inference time, MRFs consistently outperform the baseline, with speedups that grow greater than $\mathbf{10x}$ as $n_{\text{dense}}$ increases.
+We then build a sparse graph on $\mathrm{\widetilde V}$ (using the reference geometry from the first evaluated frame) via a $k$NN construction in $\mathbb{R}^3$ and define a symmetric, normalized affinity matrix $\mathbf{W}_f := \mathbf{D}^{-1/2}\mathbf{WD}^{-1/2}$ where $\mathbf{W}$ has Gaussian weights $W_{ij}=\exp(-\|\mathbf{x}_i-\mathbf{x}_j\|_2^2/\sigma^2)$ and $\mathbf{D}$ is the degree matrix of $\mathbf{W}$.
+The corresponding heat kernel is \(\mathbf{K} = \exp(\tau \mathbf{W}_f)\,.\) Table~\ref{tab:vertex_velocity_random_feature_comparison} shows that MRFs again achieve the best average cosine similarity and the best scaling exponent among RF baselines.
+Figure~\ref{fig:vertex_normal_prediction_results} further shows that the dense spectral baseline exhibits the expected steep growth in preprocessing time, while MRF preprocessing remains comparatively stable across the tested range since training/feature budgets are fixed per discretization.
+At inference time, MRFs consistently outperform the baseline, with speedups that exceed $\mathbf{10x}$ as $n_{\text{dense}}$ increases.